R. S. Hornsby passed away January 15, 2009.

 The 24th of January is R.S.'s birthday.

-Let that always be a day to celebrate life, especially ten years later as we move forward into 2019.
+Let that always be a day to celebrate life, especially thirteen years later as we move forward into 2022.

 Remember sweet and glorious music, long and hearty laughter, and the joy of friendship and love.